elixir-sqlite/sqlite_ecto2/README.md

 ## Dependencies

-This library makes use of [sqlitex](https://github.com/mmmries/sqlitex) and [esqlite](https://github.com/mmzeeman/esqlite).
-Since esqlite uses Erlang NIFs to incorporate SQLite, you will need a valid C compiler to build the library.
+This library makes use of [sqlite3](https://github.com/Sqlite-Ecto/sqlitex) Since esqlite uses Erlang NIFs to incorporate SQLite, you will need a valid C compiler to build the library.

 ## Example